ElyGallego/tail.select/README.md

 tested features or commits.
 Therefore it is **HIGHLY** recommended download and using the versions released on our [GitHub Release History]().

-Way easier is the use of a package manager such as NPM, Yarn or bower:
+Way easier is the use of a package manager such as NPM or Yarn (bower support has been dropped):

 ```
 npm i @rat.md/select